Updated: April 8, 2018

 Key Dates for 2018:

-Applications to the CBC’s Accelerator Award program are invited usually twice a year (spring and fall submission rounds).
+Applications to the CBC’s Accelerator Award program are invited usually twice a year.
 Please note that the online proposal submission closes at 5:00 PM on the final day listed for each submission round.

 |Application Round||LOI Online Submission||Invitation to Submit a Full Proposal||Full Proposal Online Submission||Funding Decisions||Anticipated Start Date|

 |January 8-12, 2018||March 1, 2018||April 9-13, 2018||May 14, 2018||July 1, 2018|

 |Round 2*||June 4-8, 2018||August 29, 2018||Sept.
 24-28, 2018||Oct.
 26, 2018||Dec.
 1, 2018|

 *Tentative and subject to change.
 Please, check again for the most current updates before applying.

 The Accelerator Award program will be a key component of the CBC’s Phase 2 strategy.
 New in 2018, Accelerator Awards intend to support research leading to the development of therapeutics at the early stages of translation.
 The award is intended to enable the initial steps toward potential commercialization of intriguing basic research discoveries with significant translational potential.
 Applicants for Accelerator Awards should present a compelling hypothesis about the therapeutic potential of the system/entity to be studied, and propose a research plan that addresses one or more key components of the hypothesis and can generate robust data to advance the program.

 Accelerator Awards offer up to $100,000 for one year.
 Quarterly progress reports will be required and funds will be distributed in tranches based on progress towards pre-specified milestones.
 Awardees may be invited to apply for an additional award of $150,000 for a second year if adequate progress is made towards milestones during the first year.